 In addition to being a terrific appetizer, this protein-packed dish can also serve as a main course with rice and a vegetable.
 (See more serving ideas below!)

-Here’s what you’ll need for this tofu satay recipe.
+Here are the ingredients you will need for this tofu satay recipe.

 Super firm tofu: I recommend buying the kind in the vacuum packaging, because it doesn’t have to be pressed first.
 It also holds up well when being dipped into peanut sauce without breaking apart.